Utah man found guilty of running massive opioid ring

 The jury deadlocked and made no finding on a charge that Shamo sold the drugs that caused the overdose death of a 21-year-old California man.

+The verdict was emotional Tova Keblish, who traveled from Long Island.
+New York, to attend the trial.
+Her son Gavin Keblish died after he had surgery and bought counterfeit, fentanyl-laced oxycodone, she said.

+“There’s never any closure, ever.
+It’s going to be something that’s part of our lives every day,” she said.

-The defense acknowledged that Shamo, a clean-cut millennial who grew up in a family that belonged to the Church of Jesus Christ of Latter-day Saints, was selling drugs but argued that he couldn’t have run the operation alone and there wasn’t proof he caused the overdose.
+Defense lawyers acknowledged that Shamo, a clean-cut millennial who grew up in a family that belonged to the Church of Jesus Christ of Latter-day Saints, was selling drugs but argued that he couldn’t have run the operation alone and there wasn’t proof he caused any overdoses.

 Shamo testified during the trial that he convinced himself that he was helping people who needed the drugs, while making money for himself and his friends.
 More than $1 million was found in his dresser, according to court documents.